briankrznarich/jmdictdb/README.md

 Windows but the principle developer's loss of access to a Windows machine made continued support for that OS impossible.

-JMdictDB requires a Postgresql database server and an Apache web server.
-Web pages are implemented in Python with CGI.
+JMdictDB requires a Postgresql database server and optionally and Apache (or other WSGI-capable) web server.
+Web pages are implemented in Python using the Flask web framework.

 Python code is written for Python 3; Python 2 is no longer supported (although an older Python 2 version is available from the code repository.

-For full details on requirements and installation instructions see doc/INSTALL.txt.
+For full details on requirements and installation instructions see doc/INSTALL.html.

 The JMdictDB system is currently running on Jim Breen's wwwjdic web sites: